Lego Star Wars: The Complete Saga

 Start Inventory from Pool

-Start with these items and don't place them in the world.
-The game decides what the replacement items will be.
+Start with the specified amount of these items and don't place them in the world.
+Example: "Bomb: 1" The game decides what the replacement items will be.

 Start Hints